hiddencilantro/paperless-paper-chart-EMR/README.md

     - session hijacking
     - injections
     - prevent password params from being logged
+* implement additional OAuth providers
 * password entry for destroying records instead of just confirmation pop-ups
 * have user select time zone or use JS to get local time on client side?
-* refactor to limit logic in controllers?

 ///
 <%= button_to "Delete Account", current_user, method: :delete, data: {confirm: "You are about to permanently delete a provider account.
 ALL of your data will be lost.
 Are you sure?"} %>